PsyLinkist/s.1810-2023/note.md

 pgtbltest

 #### Q&As
-- Q: Which other xv6 system call(s) could be made faster using this shared page?
+- >Q: Which other xv6 system call(s) could be made faster using this shared page?
 Explain how.
-    A:
+    A: Any system call purely retrieve information from kernel.
+Or any system call invokes the `copyout` function.
+    - Q: Which system call is accelerated because of this page?
+And why?
+        A: `SYS_getpid`.
+The `ugetpid()` didn't call syscall to fetch the pid, which does not trap into kernel.

 - Q: How to Speed up system calls?
     A: By sharing data in a read-only region between userspace and the kernel, which **eliminates the need for kernel crossings.**